Credit Cards - What You Need To Know - Training Manual

 What information is the credit card company required to disclose when it makes an offer of credit?

-By law, solicitations must list:
+By law, solicitations must include a box listing:

-• The annual percentage rate (APR)—the finance charge expressed as a yearly interest rate.
+- The annual percentage rate (APR)—the finance charge expressed as a yearly interest rate.

-• Variable APRs—if applicable, when and how the interest rate will change.
+- Variable APRs—if applicable, when and how the interest rate will change.

-• Balance computation method—the method used to calculate the finance charge.
+- Balance computation method—the method used to calculate the finance charge.

-What does it mean when a company says its credit card offer is “pre-screened”
+What does it mean when a company says its credit card offer is “pre-screened”?

-Pre-screened offers are firm offers of credit based on your credit history.
+Pre-screened (or “pre-approved”) offers are firm offers of credit based on your credit history.
 Federal law requires that pre-screened offers contain a firm offer of credit.
 The only exception to the guarantee is if you experience a serious decline in creditworthiness after the offer was made.

 I received an invitation to apply for a credit card.
 Does that mean my application is guaranteed to be approved?